 Every year, hundreds of innovations and discoveries take place in science and engineering labs at universities in the United States.
 Surprisingly, only a small percentage ever make it into commercial ventures.
-“These are discoveries that can lead to products or save lives,” says Michael W. Roach, Charles H. Dyson School of Applied Economics and Management.
+“These are discoveries that can lead to products or save lives,” says Michael W. Roach, The Charles H. Dyson School of Applied Economics and Management.
 “They also contribute to economic development through job creation.
 They are vital to the U.S. economy, so getting them to market is important.”

 Inventions and Discoveries and the People Who Made Them

 In his quest to understand more about the intersection of university research and firm innovation, Roach is carrying out a series of research projects that examine startups as a vehicle for commercializing university research discoveries, with a particular focus on the scientists and engineers who make up the founding team.
 As part of this study, Roach is looking at invention disclosures from five of the most innovative universities in the country.
 The disclosures are documents generated by university research labs and reported to the university’s technology transfer office.
 They describe the research-based inventions and the members of the research teams doing the work.
 In collaboration with Cornell's School of Industrial and Labor Relations’ Diane Burton, Roach is compiling information about the new companies started to commercialize these discoveries—especially the identities of their founding teams and their advisory committee members—to identify which members of the research team participate in the startup and their respective roles.

 “We want to see which research team members go on to play a role in the startup founded to commercialize their own research,” Roach says, “and how important their participation is in the company’s development and ultimate success.
 There is a large amount of specific knowledge connected to the lab’s work.
 That knowledge is very hard to transfer to someone who wasn’t involved in the research, so it’s critical that someone from the research team participate in the commercialization of the discovery.”